Lloyd Dorfman: Honours and awards

 In 2001 Dorfman was the winner of the Consumer Business Category in the UK "Entrepreneur of the Year" awards sponsored by Ernst & Young, Citibank and The Times.
 In 2002 he received the British American Chamber of Commerce's UK Entrepreneurial Award, and the Institute of Economic Affairs' Free Enterprise Award.
 In 2007 he received the Honorary Australian of the Year in the UK award.

 He was appointed Commander of the Order of the British Empire (CBE) in the 2008 Birthday Honours for services to business and charity.
 He was knighted in the 2018 Birthday Honours for services to philanthropy and the arts.
 He was appointed Commander of the Royal Victorian Order (CVO) in the 2022 Birthday Honours for services to the Prince's Trust.

 In 2011, he was awarded The Prince of Wales Medal for Arts Philanthropy.
 He is an honorary fellow of St Peter's College, Oxford and an Honorary Bencher of Lincoln's Inn He was awarded an honorary doctorate by Buckingham University in 2016.
-He is also the honorary colonel of the 3rd Battalion Princess Of Wales Royal Regiment.
+He is also Honorary Colonel of the 3rd Battalion, Princess of Wales's Royal Regiment.